enochchau/micro-frontends-astro/README.md

 # Micro Frontends with Astro

-This is a demo of a SolidJS and React mixed micro-frontend application.
+This is a demo of a SolidJS and React mixed micro-frontend application using Astro as the base MPA framework.

 The routes behind `/react` are managed by the React app while the `/solid` routes are managed by the SolidJS app.